 Weak password account lockout policy and password change functionality

-Episerver uses standard ASP.NET mechanisms for password handling, which lets you configure things like password complexity policies.
-You also can configure Episerver to use Windows or Active Directory for authentication, meaning that password changes and lock-out policy is delegated.
+EPiServer uses standard ASP.NET mechanisms for password handling, which allows things like password complexity policies to be configured.
+It is also possible to configure EPiServer to use Windows or Active Directory for authentication, meaning that password changes and lock-out policy is delegated.

-You should have strong password complexity requirements on user accounts and ensure that any changes to user accounts involves the user’s current password.
-You also can use a different Membership provider for Episerver that does not allow for password change.
-Either subclassing the SqlServerMembershipProvider or using the ActiveDirectoryMembership provider work equally well.
+It is always recommended to have strong password complexity requirements on user accounts, and to ensure that any changes to user accounts always involves the user’s current password.
+There is also a possibility to use a different Membership provider for EPiServer, that does not allow for password change.
+Either subclassing the SqlServerMembershipProvider or using the ActiveDirectoryMembership provider will both work equally well.

-See the following Microsoft references for information about managing membership accounts.
+Refer to the Microsoft references below for more information on how to manage membership accounts.

 Cross-site request forgery (CSRF) and reflected cross-site scripting

-In Episerver, you can address CSRF issues by using an HTTPS/SSL layer to block anyone else from replaying a request because they do not have access to its contents.
+In EPiServer, issues with CSRF can be addressed by using an HTTPS/SSL layer since this will block anyone else from being able to replay a request, as they do not have access to its contents.

 Ineffective session termination

-Episerver uses standard ASP.NET mechanisms for authentication which does not support active logout, and it is basically sessionless.
-You might extend ASP.NET, but that is not a feature provided by Episerver.
-You should use HTTPS for secure communication, because this does not let third parties sniff the session token.
+EPiServer uses standard ASP.NET mechanisms for authentication which does not support active logout, and it is basically sessionless.
+It might be possible to extend ASP.NET, but that is not a feature provided by EPiServer.
+The recommendation here is to use HTTPS for secure communication, since this will not allow for third parties to sniff the session token.

-You can extend ASP.NET's FormsAuthentication ticket with active logout, but that is not a feature provided by Episerver.
+It is possible to extend ASP.NET's FormsAuthentication ticket with active logout, but that is not a feature provided by EPiServer out-of-the-box.

-See Removing HTTP Headers for ASP.NET sites for information about how to avoid disclosing server software information through HTTP headers.
+Refer to the blog post Removing HTTP Headers for ASP.NET sites for information on how to avoid disclosing server software information through HTTP headers.

 Disabling of autocomplete

-You should build a custom login page with auto-complete disabled, replacing the default login page.
-Forms containing user names and passwords, or other sensitive information, should have the autocomplete option disabled on both the form and the sensitive fields.
+The recommendation is to build a custom login page with auto-complete disabled, replacing the default login page.
+Forms containing user names and passwords or other sensitive information, should have the autocomplete option disabled on both the form and the sensitive fields.

 Vulnerability to clickjacking attacks

 You can avoid clickjacking attacks on websites by ensuring that content is not embedded into other sites using frames.
-Use the X-Frame-Options HTTP response header to defend against clickjacking attacks.
+The X-Frame-Options HTTP response header should be used to defend against clickjacking attacks.
 This header indicates that the current page should not be loaded in a frame, and through code you can blank the contents of the page if it is framed by another domain.

-See the recommendations in The X-Frame-Options response header.
+Refer to the recommendations described in the article The X-Frame-Options response header.